ProductPromotion

 5. It optionally includes program context: filename, line number, and parent function.

-IceCream is well tested, permissively licensed, and supports Python 2, Python 3, PyPy2, and PyPy3.
+IceCream is well tested, permissively licensed, and supports Python 3 and PyPy3.

 Inspect Variables